 This course deals with the nature of neurotic behavior, abnormal behavior and the psychoses.
 Particular attention is given to egodefensive, adaptive and socio-cultural aspects of behavior and ways in which adaptive behavior becomes symptomatic.
-The historical contexts in which psychopathology has been diagnosed and viewed historically from early medical concepts through the currently used Diagnostic Criteria, DSM-IV, are presented.
+This historical contexts in which psychopathology has been diagnosed and viewed historically from early medical concepts through the currently used Diagnostic Criteria, DSM-IV TR, are presented.
+Discussions focus on psychopharmacology, knowledge of medical conditions and medication related to physical disabilities and learning disorders, prevalent psychotherapies, and theories of abnormal behavior and development.
 Case studies provide experience in classifying, diagnosing and categorizing various mental disorders.
-Discussions of treatment of mental illness include psy-chopharmacology, prevalent psychotherapies used in individual, family, couple and group psychotherapy and current research findings related to treatment.
-This course utilizes films, tapes, case studies, class presentations, lectures and group discussion.
+Discussions of treatment of mental illness include psychopharmacology, prevalent psychotherapies used in individual, family, couple and group psychotherapy and current research findings related to treatment.
+This course utilizes films, tapes, case studies, class presentations, lectures, and group discussions.